michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 "The Domestic Sources of International Reputation" (with Michael Joseph and Roseanne McManus).
 Conditionally accepted at <i>The American Political Science Review</i>.

 "Public Opinion and Nuclear Use: Evidence from Factorial Experiments" (with Tyler Bowen and Matt Graham).
-Conditionally accepted at <i>The Journal of Politics</i>. <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">Appendix</a>.
+Accepted at <i>The Journal of Politics</i>. <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">Appendix</a>.

 "Just Patronage?
 Affinity and the Diplomatic Value of Non-Career Ambassadors"